When I tell people that I am a clinical psychologist, people often ask, “Are you reading my mind right now?”

-- ladder on top of cube = high achiever
+- the ladder on top of cube = high achiever

 The Problem With Horoscopes

-It often perplexes me that horoscopes written in the newspaper claim to apply to the 625 million people in the world that have that star sign.
-It’s also fascinating to me how many people read them each day and believe in what they say.
-But maybe that is typical of me as a Sagittarius to be a doubter and a unbeliever.
+It often perplexes me how horoscopes written in the newspaper are meant to apply to the 600 million+ people globally that have that star sign.
+But, of course, it’s also fascinating how many people read them each day and believe in what they say.
+But maybe that is typical of me as a Sagittarius to be a doubter and an unbeliever.
 Who knows.

 In my year 11 Psychology class, I remember a little experiment that our teacher did with us.
-To begin with, we were all given a description of our personality based on our horoscope.
-To give you a sense of how accurate it was, I have programmed my website to figure out your personality based on your horoscope.
+To begin with, we were all described our personality based on our horoscope.
+To give you a sense of how accurate it was, I have programmed my website to figure out your character based on your horoscope.
 Let me know how accurate my description of you is from 0 = poor to 5 = excellent: